What Would Open Networking Look Like?

 You can, under this definition of "open", substitute one compliant "virtual router" for another.
 You can, if the virtual router model is decomposed into port- and trunk-instance models, also substitute implementations of these for each other.
 If, however, the fundamental core routing logic is not modeled separately, then you can't substitute one implementation for another.

 What this means is that in network software and software-driven networking, we save the concept of openness by admitting that everything isn't open, and by describing that which is open in a way that doesn't allow for variations in implementation or proprietary extensions.
 It means talking about "open APIs" is silly, because it means nothing in context.
-The future of openness is the future of describing software models that separate function from implementation.

 What we should be doing is building those models.
 If we can define standard structures for devices and networks of devices, and if we can build them on the intent-based hierarchies described here, our future software-defined network elements will be open everywhere that's realistic, and that's as good as we can hope for.